LarsBehrenberg/IA-prototype/content/posts/claude-monet.md

       Things go so bad that, in the summer of 1868, Monet made a rather half-hearted suicide attempt by throwing himself into the Seine.
 He was too good a swimmer to let himself drown, and he soon regained his senses.
 But the fact of his attempt shows how bad things were.
     sideGalleryImages:
+      - imageTitle:
-      - imageTitle: In 1865, Monet made his Salon debut with the Mouth of the Seine at Hornfleur.
+          In 1865, Monet made his Salon debut with the Mouth of the Seine at Hornfleur.
 It achieved some positive reviews.
         imageUrl: /assets/claude-monet-mouth-of-the-seine.jpg
+      - imageTitle:
-      - imageTitle: Claude Monet's Woman in Green Dress was submitted to the Salon in 1866; it was a huge hit.
+          Claude Monet's Woman in Green Dress was submitted to the Salon in 1866; it was a huge hit.
         imageUrl: /assets/claude-monet-woman-in-green-dress.jpg
+      - imageTitle:
-      - imageTitle: "By contrast, Monet's 1867 Salon entry, was a complete flop: it was probably rightly rejected by the jury."
+          "By contrast, Monet's 1867 Salon entry, was a complete flop: it was probably rightly rejected by the jury."
         imageUrl: /assets/claude-monet-women-in-the-garden.jpg
-  - textTitle: "1870-76: War, London and the early impressionist exhibitions"
+  - textTitle: '1870-76: War, London and the early impressionist exhibitions'
     text: >-
       ### The early 1870s was an interesting time for Monet: he fled Paris for
       London to avoid the Prussian war; he met Durand-Ruel, who was to become